3 Exercises that will improve your running

-Questions about how to improve running is quite common in my profession.
+Questions about how to improve running are quite common in my profession.
 There are many ways to improve your running depending on which type of runner you are.
 In other words, certain exercise is dedicated to sprinters while others are for distance runners.
 Below I will highlight 3 exercises that will benefit all runners.

 Lunges hit 4 of the 6 major muscle groups of the legs (Glutes/quads/hamstrings/calves).
 What I like is it also strengthens your leg in a similar pattern to running as it’s a unilateral movement.
 If you tend to favor one leg because of a pattern you’re in or past injury, then lunges will help address those muscle imbalances.
 If you’re lifting for strength and power, then you want to keep your repetitions under 8.
 If lifting for hypertrophy and endurance, then keep your reps above 10.

-N'Namdi Nelson, M.B.A, CSCS, PES, CES
+N'Namdi Nelson, M.B.A, CSCS, ACSM-EP, PES, CES